0xDegenDeveloper/RabbitHoles/cairo_contracts/README.md

 ### Registry

 This contract handles the logic for the creation and storage of Holes & Rabbits, also referencing the Manager contract instance for these permissions.
-A `CREATE_HOLE_PERMIT` & `CREATE_RABBIT_PERMIT` are required to create Holes & Rabbits respectively.
+A `CREATE_HOLE_PERMIT` & `CREATE_RABBIT_PERMIT` are required to create Holes & Rabbits respectively on befalf of users.
 There are no fees/rewards associated with this contract, that logic is intended to come from contracts with `CREATE_HOLE/RABBIT_PERMITs`.
 This structure allows the project to be extended with fewer restrictions.

 ##### Theoretical extensions

 - A Shovel NFT collection is released that allows owners to dig holes at a discount and receive bigger `dig_rewards`
-- RabbitholesV1_Shovel is deployed, handling the logic for this discount, reward & ownership verification
+- RabbitholesV1_Shovel is deployed, handling this discount, reward, and ownership verification logic
 - With the neccessary permits, V1 & V1_Shovel are operating synchronously

 ...